Running R in Production: Best Practices for 2026

 Running R in production is fundamentally different from running it interactively in RStudio.
 You need reliability, scheduling, monitoring, and often containerization.
-This guide covers the essential tools and patterns for production R in 2026.
+When an analysis script runs automatically at 2 AM without anyone watching, every assumption your interactive workflow takes for granted, such as the correct working directory, the installed packages, and the environment variables, must be stated explicitly.
+This guide covers the essential tools and patterns for running R in production in 2026, from simple cron jobs to containerized microservices.

 - Run scheduled reports and dashboards